Wangzg24/RAPF/README.md

 3. In the "fewshot_re_kit" are related configuration files, including "data_loader", "sentence_encoder", etc.
 4. All models are saved in the "models".
 The model we proposed is marked as "ubpf".
 5. The "Pretrain" saves configuration files related to embedding and encoding.
 Download from https://pan.baidu.com/s/1VThkF9ieBEEeuLZWKJW0Xw?pwd=qqi9.
+6. Folder "img_test" represents UBPF's attempt in the field of one-shot image classification.

 ## 2. Train